Flylady Zone 1: Entrances

 Download the Zone 1 Cleaning Checklist

-You can download the printable below and keep it in your control journal/home management binder!
+You can download the printable below and add it to your FlyLady control journal or home management binder.

 • dusting surfaces